luiztools/nodejs-webhook/server-app/README.md

-# nodejs-webhook
+# server-app
-Simples webhook example with Node.js
+The webhook server and example app.

-See each folder for more info.
+## How to Run

+1. git clone
+2. cd into folder
+3. npm install
+4. npm start

 ## More